Abdul-Wasih03/q-learning/README.md

 ### Register Number: 212221240057

 ## Aim:
-To develop and evaluate the Q-learning algorithm's performance in navigating the environment and achieving the desired goal.
+To develop a Python program to find the optimal policy for the given RL environment using Q-Learning and compare the state values with the Monte Carlo method.

 ## Problem Statement:
-The goal of this project is to implement a Q-learning algorithm that enables an agent to learn optimal actions in a dynamic environment to maximize cumulative rewards.
+The goal of this project is to implement a Python program that uses Q-Learning to find the optimal policy in a dynamic RL environment.
+The program will also compare state values obtained from Q-Learning with those from the Monte Carlo method.

 ## Q-Learning Algorithm:
 ### Step 1: